hy-ng/HComp-web/submit.md

 Note that paper submissions in this track will not receive full-fledged reviews as in the other tracks at HCOMP 2020.
 All submissions however will be screened to ensure that they meet the required criteria of being visionary in nature.
 A committee of experts will adjudicate the top-3 submissions to this track and nominate them for awards sponsored by CCC.

+The submissions are done electronicaly through the [HCOMP-20 EasyChair paper submission site](https://easychair.org/account/signin?l=JgJ7AN1PTJU1LCg1Ry9r3t#) is required on or before the deadline listed above.
+We cannot accept submissions by e-mail or fax.
+Authors will receive confirmation of receipt of their submissions, including an ID number, shortly after submission.
+HCOMP will contact authors again only if problems are encountered with papers.

 Questions?
 Please contact the Blue Sky Ideas track Chairs.

 Ujwal Gadiraju, at [u.k.gadiraju@tudelft.nl](mailto:u.k.gadiraju@tudelft.nl)